Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/Lessons/01-Intro-Concurrency-&-Parallelism/Readme.md

 ### Intro to GCD

 ### Challenges

 Concurrency presents specific development challenges.
-The course will introduce the following challenges, along with standard approaches to avoiding and/or resolving them:
+The course will introduce the following challenges, along with standard approaches to avoid or resolve them:

 - Deadlocks
 - Race Conditions